Kanchenjunga Base Camp Trekking - 24 Days

 • The best available twin-sharing lodge accommodation during the trek.

-• Three meals a day; breakfast, lunch, and dinner and tea/coffee during the trekking.
+• Three meals a day; breakfast, lunch, dinner, and tea/coffee during the trekking.

 • Snacks of biscuits/peanuts and seasonal fresh fruits dessert during the trek.